Fresh out of prison, veteran fraudster has new name and what looks like a familiar con

 News At Other State Sites:

-- Talk but no movement on marijuana laws in Wisconsin4 hours ago
+- Talk but no movement on marijuana laws in Wisconsin13 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.